 You may lodge a complaint with the AFCA if you have been denied insurance because of a pre-existing cancer and/or if your insurance premium was incorrectly applied, was not disclosed to you, or was misrepresented to you.

 The AFCA recommends first complaining directly to the insurer.
 Note, the AFCA does not have the power to force an insurance company to provide you with insurance cover.

 You can make a complaint with the AFCA online, and also find important information about time limits to make a complaint.

 You can make a free and confidential complaint to the Victorian Equal Opportunity and Human Rights Commission or to the Australian Human Rights Commission if you think you have been discriminated against.
 Generally, both Commissions prefer that complaints are made within 12 months of the discrimination occurring, but they may consider older complaints in some circumstances.

 Both Commissions try to conciliate or mediate complaints, which means listening to both sides and trying to reach an agreement between the two parties.
 The Commissions can only make recommendations, rather than orders.

 Seek legal advice

 Get legal advice to help you decide whether you should make your complaint and to whom.
 If you make a complaint to one complaints body, you may not be able to make a complaint to another.
 Court action can be slow and expensive so it is important to get good legal advice first.

-Lawyers charge for their services; however some lawyers offer an initial free thirty minute consultation.
-It is important to ask your lawyer for an estimation of the likely costs of making a complaint about your insurance problem.
+- Private lawyers charge for their services, however some offer an initial free thirty-minute consultation.
+Ask your lawyer for an estimation of the costs of making a complaint about your insurance problem.